Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “I have more than one child, is it possible to receive a discount?”

-Discounts for certain courses especially Summer Camps are also in relation to a child attending more than one camp or to help families.
+Discounts for courses and camps are also available in relation to a child attending more than one course/camp or to help families.

 “Can my child be with their friend or brother/sister?”